Post job

 Complied with scheduled kitchen sanitation and ensured all standards and practices were met.

-• Arguably the most important personality trait for an assistant chef to have happens to be business skills.
-An example from a resume said this about the skill, "executive chefs and chefs who run their own restaurant need to understand the restaurant business" Additionally, other resumes have pointed out that assistant chefs can use business skills to "worked under master chef david denis and expanded knowledge of french cuisine and small restaurant business. "
+Business skills.
+One of the key soft skills for an assistant chef to have is business skills.
+You can see how this relates to what assistant chefs do because "executive chefs and chefs who run their own restaurant need to know how to budget for supplies, set prices, and manage workers so that the restaurant is profitable."
+Additionally, an assistant chef resume shows how assistant chefs use business skills: "worked under master chef david denis and expanded knowledge of french cuisine and small restaurant business. "

-• See the full list of assistant chef skills.
+See the full list of assistant chef skills

 Assistant Chef Resume